Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ## 📝 Incident Summary

-A source IP (192.168.202.141) generated over 2365 failed SSH login attempts targeting multiple systems.
-Analysis revealed no successful authentication and identified Nmap signatures, indicating automated reconnaissance and brute-force activity.
+A high-volume brute-force attack was identified from a single source IP, generating over 2000 failed login attempts with no successful authentication.
+Indicators suggest automated reconnaissance using Nmap.

-Detection logic and alerts were implemented to monitor similar behaviour and enable proactive response.
+The activity was flagged based on abnormal authentication patterns and high-frequency request behaviour.

 ---